windicss/windicss-analysis/README.md

 # Windi Analysis

 An analyser tool for [Windi CSS](https://github.com/windicss/windicss).
-Browsering your utilities usages, have an overview of your design system and identify "bad practices".
+Browsering your utilities usages, have an overview of your design system, identify "bad practices", and more!

 ![](https://user-images.githubusercontent.com/11247099/112994978-595b9800-919d-11eb-8b37-4de8ab03da42.png)

-## Try
+## Get Started

 Run the following commnad under your project root

 ```bash
 npx windicss-analysis
 ```

+The analysis report will be available at http://localhost:8113/

 ### NPM